xiaohuajiao/binary_ninja_mcp/README.md

 #### Manual Configuration

-On other operating systems or to manually setup the Claude Desktop integration:
+On other operating systems or to manually configure the Claude Desktop integration:

 1. Navigate to `Settings > Developer > Edit Config`
 2. Add the following configuration: